 It’s not easy to strike the right balance in terms of your email delivery schedule.
 Too many emails, and you risk people getting annoyed and opting out.
 Too few, and you won’t be able to cut through all the other noise in their inboxes.
 The right balance typically starts out with a slow schedule that picks up the pace the closer it gets to show day.

-- Three months out: Announce your attendance.
-Talk a little about the show and mention your booth with a booth announcement.
+- Three months out: Announce your trade show attendance.
+Talk a little about the event and mention your trade show display with a booth announcement.
 If you have a new product to launch, include a teaser.

 - Two months out: Add more details about your booth and any promotions or incentives you’re planning.
 Issue a general invitation to visit the booth and invite people to schedule a personal appointment if they want to see you.